 Our power users really appreciate ShipStation's advanced time-saving features and customization options.
 We've got tons of them, so if you're looking for some guidance, consider these features:

-If the features above don't fully address your business challenges, search our knowledge base, or reach out to your ShipStation Account Manager.
+If the features above don't fully address your business challenges, search our knowledge base, or contact your ShipStation Account Manager.
 We'd love to hear about your business and then find ways that we can help speed it up!

 We have recently implemented reCAPTCHA, as a best practice, for all ShipStation users.
 In most cases, you will rarely encounter the reCAPTCHA.